jakobjassmann/ecodes-dk-lidar/log/readme.md

-## This folder is emtpy on prurpose!
+﻿## This folder is emtpy on prurpose!
-Upon initiation of the processing, log files will be stored here in the following folder structure:
+After starting the processing, log files will be stored here.
+The folder structure is as follows:
 ```
 /log/                                                     log folder
     |- process_tiles/                                     subfolder log outputs for process_tiles.py